Vincent-zz/Notes/VHDL.md

 configuration main_config of main is for main_arch -- specific one of main's architectures

-    -- comp1 is a component entity with several architectures for label1: comp1
+    -- comp1, comp2 is component entities with several architectures
+    for label1: comp1
       use entity work.comp1(comp1_arch1);
     end for;